-- In Reading 2(a), Rothman outlines three key meanings of 'culture' (lines 12-17).
-When considering the relationship between the arts and culture, which meanings do you find meaningful and why? - Why does Rothman say that 'the culture industry' is, to an extent, 'oxymoronic' (line 26)? - Rothman argues that increasingly, people consider culture a form of 'unconscious groupthink' (line 38).
+- In Reading 4, Rothman outlines three key meanings of 'culture' (lines 12-17).
+When considering the relationship between the arts and culture, which meanings do you find meaningful and why? - Why does Rothman say that "the culture industry" is, to an extent, "oxymoronic" (line 26)? - Rothman argues that increasingly, people consider culture a form of "unconscious groupthink" (line 38).
 Do you agree with such an assessment of culture?
-What are some examples that appear to support this, and examples that refute it? - In paragraph 6, Rothman argues that 'rape culture' is based on two meanings of culture that reinforce each other - as a set of 'group-defining norms' and of 'cultural institutions that propagate [such] norms' (lines 59-61).
-Apart from 'rape culture', what other ostensibly pernicious 'cultural' phenomena can you think of that seems to be based on these two sets of forces working in tandem? - In what ways is the last sentence of the last paragraph an effective conclusion (lines 90-91)? - Based on paragraph 1 of Reading 2(b), which of the three meanings of culture (given from lines 12-17 in Reading 2(a)) is the author using and why?

-- Cole suggests that there is a two-way relationship between non-material culture (say, the values, beliefs, and practices shared by a group) and material culture or cultural products (like film, music, literature and art); not only does material culture often arise out of non-material culture, the cultural products thus created can in turn, shape aspects of non-material culture.
-In the modern era that we live in, which effect is more likely to prevail, and why? - Cole highlights that culture plays a role in reinforcing 'good and bad aspects of social order' (line 39).
+What are some examples that appear to support this, and examples that refute it? - In line 39, Rothman asserts that "the quest for personal growth" is one way in which culture may lead to change.
+In what ways may a concern with different understandings of culture prompt change either on an individual or community level? - In paragraph 6, Rothman argues that rape culture is based on two meanings of culture that reinforce each other as a set of "group-defining norms" and of "cultural institutions that propagate [such] norms" (lines 59-61).
+Apart from rape culture, what other ostensibly pernicious 'cultural' phenomena can you think of that seems to be based on these two sets of forces working in tandem? - From lines 66 68, how does Rothman use language to show that society tends to have a negative perception of culture? - In what ways is the last sentence of the last paragraph an effective conclusion (lines 90-91)? - Based on paragraph 1 of Reading 5, which of the three meanings of culture (given from lines 12-17 in Reading 4) is the author using and why? - Cole suggests that there is a two-way relationship between non-material culture (say, the values, beliefs, and practices shared by a group) and material culture or cultural products (like film, music, literature and art); not only does material culture often arise out of non-material culture, the cultural products thus created can in turn, shape aspects of non-material culture.
+In the modern era that we live in, which effect is more likely to prevail, and why? - Conversely, how is cultural change more likely to take place in the modern world?
+Is it more likely for shifts in non-material culture to drive changes in material culture, or vice versa? - Cole highlights that culture plays a role in reinforcing "good and bad aspects of social order" (line 39).
 Give a real-world example each of culture playing a positive and negative role respectively in terms of the production of social order.
 Explain thoroughly the key role(s) specific aspects of non-material and/or material culture play in each case.
-Are you more inclined to be optimistic or pessimistic when it comes to the relationship between culture and social order, and why?
+Are you more inclined to be optimistic or pessimistic when it comes to the relationship between culture and social order, and why? - Additionally, what do you think determines culture's ability to reinforce social order?

-- 1. 'We shape our buildings, but then our buildings shape us.'
+- To what extent are festivals and national holidays effective in promoting unity in your society?
+(Cambridge 2023) - 2.
+'We shape our buildings, but then our buildings shape us.'
 To what extent is this true of your society?
-(Cambridge 2020) - 2.
+(Cambridge 2020) - 3.
 Assess the importance of food within Singaporean culture.
-(Cambridge 2019) - 3.
-Assess the view that traditional buildings have no future in your society.
-(Cambridge 2016) - 4.
+(Cambridge 2019) - 4.
+'Young people today have little interest in traditional marriage.'
+How true is this of your society?
+(RI 2023 Y6 Timed Practice) - 5.
 'Handicrafts no longer have any practical benefits in modern society.'
 Comment.
-(RI 2021 Y6 Timed Practice) - 5.
+(RI 2021 Y6 Timed Practice) - 6.
 'The belief in the supernatural serves little purpose in modern society.'
 Discuss.
-(RI 2020 Y6 Term 3 Common Essay Assignment) - 6.
-'Traditions are increasingly irrelevant in today's world.'
-Do you agree?
-(RI 2016 Y6 Prelim) - 7.
+(RI 2020 Y6 Term 3 Common Essay Assignment) - 7.
 'Tradition does more harm than good.'
 To what extent do you agree with this statement?
 (RI 2015 Y6 Prelim)